microsoft/GitHub-Copilot-for-Azure/README.md

 * Search for potential work-arounds to problems you’re having.
 * Provide feedback on using GitHub Copilot for Azure.

-To install GitHub Copilot for Azure you will need to be using the latest version of [VS Code Insiders](https://code.visualstudio.com/insiders/).
+To install GitHub Copilot for Azure you will need to be using the latest version of [VS Code](https://code.visualstudio.com/) or
+[VS Code Insiders](https://code.visualstudio.com/insiders/).